WWE NXT seasons 1–5: Season 3

-The third season of NXT started on September 7, 2010 and ended on November 30, 2010.
-The season was exclusive to female wrestlers and was the second different contest produced by WWE to find new female wrestlers, the first being the Divas Searches held from 2003–2007.
+The third season of NXT started on September 7, 2010, and ended on November 30, 2010.
+The season was exclusive to female wrestlers and was the second different contest produced by WWE to find new female wrestlers, the first being the Divas Searches held from 2003 to 2007.
 The first four episodes of season three were aired on Syfy.
 Due to the debut of SmackDown on Syfy on October 1, NXT left the channel and became a webcast at WWE.com for visitors from the United States from October 5 onwards.
 A new interactive website for NXT was also launched at the beginning of the season to accommodate the move.
 The reward to the victor was changed in contrast to the previous seasons.
 Unlike the first two male victors, the female victor of season three would not get a shot at a title of her choice (the only title being the Divas Championship), but rather a WWE contract.
 Other changes in the third season include a greater emphasis on challenges for the first three polls where the winner of the most challenges before the next upcoming poll would be awarded immunity.
 The first elimination poll took place five weeks into the competition.
 The majority of the season three cast was revealed on the second-season finale on August 31.
 However, before the season's premiere aired prospective rookie wrestler Aloisia was dropped from the show.
 On screen, Aloisia's exit stemmed from an argument between Aloisia and her Pro Vickie Guerrero, forcing Guerrero to fire her.
 In reality, it was reported that Aloisia was allegedly dropped from the show after pornographic photos of her were leaked onto the Internet.
 However, in an interview Aloisia herself was unsure whether this was the reason for her exit or not.
 Guerrero later revealed her new rookie in the season three premiere to be Kaitlyn, who would ultimately win the season.

+The season was known for its often poor quality, a fact that Michael Cole and Josh Matthews often made fun of with humorous banter.
+Until a quitting angle took him off commentary for most of episode 3 a large gong was situated next to Cole, who would strike it whenever something about the show bothered him.
+It was removed upon his return.